ibm-cloud-docs/containers/storage-operator.md

 {: shortdesc}

 The `ibm-storage-operator` is installed by default in VPC clusters beginning with versions 1.30 and later and is a dependency of the {{site.data.keyword.filestorage_vpc_full_notm}} add-on.

-The `ibm-storage-operator` cluster add-on is available in Beta.
-{: beta}

 1. Update the `container-service` plug-in to the most recent version.
 You can update the plug-in by running the following command.
     ```shell